Will the Pacers cover the spread vs. the Celtics? Promo Codes, Betting Trends, Records ATS

 Additional Pacers Insights & Trends

-- Indiana has a 7-3 record against the spread while finishing 7-3 overall in its past 10 games.
+- Indiana has a 7-3 record against the spread while going 7-3 overall in its past 10 contests.

-- Five of the Pacers' last 10 contests have hit the over.
+- Four of the Pacers' past 10 games have gone over the total.

 Bet on this or any NBA matchup at BetMGM